-- Variety of friends and relationships
+- · Variety of friends and relationships

-- Ability to interact comfortably with strangers
+- · Ability to interact comfortably with strangers

-- Speaking skills
+- · Speaking skills

-- Listening skills
+- · Listening skills

 - Assertive communication skills

 - Online social networking use

-- Conflict resolution
+- · Conflict resolution

 - Comfort level around people of different race or ethnicity

 - Interacting with people of different cultural backgrounds

 - Understanding of different cultural groups

-- Ability to speak out against prejudice
+- · Ability to speak out against prejudice

 - Knowledge of campus clubs and activities

 - Participation in campus groups

-Are there other areas in which you can improve your social relationships and interactions with others to improve your university experience?
+to improve your university experience?
 Write down other things you feel you need to work on.